Israel bars gatherings over 2,000 people, limits visits to sick or elderly

 The new guidelines come a day after Israel drastically ratcheted up its efforts to protect the country from the coronavirus threat, requiring all those arriving from abroad to go into quarantine.

 All Israeli citizens returning from overseas were ordered to self-quarantine for 14 days with immediate effect.
-Non-Israeli citizens will be allowed into the country for another 72 hours.
+Non-Israeli citizens will be allowed into the country until Thursday at 8pm.
 But after that, they will be barred completely unless they can demonstrate that they have a place to quarantine here for 14 days.

 The move will essentially shut down tourism and send shockwaves through Israel’s already battered travel sector.
 Israelis who are abroad have been warned they should consider coming back sooner rather than later as increasing numbers of flights to Tel Aviv are being canceled by both El Al and other carriers.